xiix0/scam/README.md

-Hell is empty and all the devils are here.
+Kindness is a language which the deaf can hear and the blind can read.
-		-- Wm.
-Shakespeare, "The Tempest"
+		-- Mark Twain